otrv4/otrv4/otrv4.md

   2. Compute `αi = HashToScalar(U1i || U2i || Ei)`.
   3. Compute `Vi = Ci*ki + Di*(ki * αi)`
 3. Compute `K_enc = SHA3-512(K)`.
 K is compressed from 446 bits to 256 bits because XSalsa20 has a maximum key size of 256.
+(TODO: is the above correct?
+Shouldn't it be SHA3-256 in that case?)
 4. Pick a random 24 bytes `nonce` and compute `φ = XSalsa20-Poly1305_K_enc(m, nonce)`
 5. Generate a NIZKPK:
   1. for i ∈ {1, 2}: